RittgerLabGroup/SPIRES_2025_0_1/README.md

 this will populate a table with names and versions of all currently installed Toolboxes.
 In the Workspace Window, you can click on it to sort/see it.

-3. To install a new Toolbox:
+3. [OPTIONAL] To install a new Toolbox:
    - in the GUI top nav "AddOns->Manage AddOns"
    - in Add-On Manager window, top right, "Get Add-Ons"
    - in the Add-On Explorer window, search for the toolbox you want